diegobalvin/finnihealth-demo/README.md

 - Pagination!
 For optimization and better UI/UX experience.
 - Certain optimizations: e.g. skipping the api call if no patient information has been updated.
 - Filtering/Searching results!
+- More robust test-cases!
+Cursor helped me build a basic, preliminary test suite quickly.
+But the current test cases are far from production ready.
 - Address [auto-complete](https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete-addressform)!